 Private Hire operators - those who operate private hire companies and arrange pre-booked journeys for their customers.
-There is likely to be increased competition if the number of hackney carriage licences is increased particularly if it is to cleaner, greener and more accessible vehicles.
+There is likely to be increased competition if the number of hackney carriage licences on the road is increased particularly if it is to cleaner, greener and more accessible vehicles.